 Since May 2014, over 300 private and public sector organizations have committed to choose solar energy, representing more than 850 megawatts of deployment – enough to power 130,000 American households.

 Solar power is more affordable, accessible, and prevalent in the United States than ever before.
-Since 2008, U.S. installations have grown seventeen-fold from 1.2 gigawatts (GW) to an estimated 20 GW today.
-This is enough capacity to power the equivalent of 4 million average American homes1 or to supply the combined electricity needs of Austin, Texas and Seattle, Washington for one year (based on electricity consumption data for 2012).
-As of 2014, rooftop solar photovoltaic (PV) panels cost about 50% of what they did just three years ago.
-Since the beginning of 2010, the average cost of solar PV panels has dropped more than 60% and the cost of a solar electric system has dropped by about 50%.
+Since 2008, U.S. installations have grown seventeen-fold from 1.2 gigawatts (GW) to an estimated 30 GW today.
+This is enough capacity to power the equivalent of 5.7 million average American homes.1 Since 2010, the average cost of solar PV panels has dropped more than 60% and the cost of a solar electric system has dropped by about 50%.

 Markets for solar energy are maturing rapidly around the country, and solar electricity is now economically-competitive with conventional energy sources in several states, including California, Hawaii, Texas, and Minnesota.
 Moreover, the solar industry is a proven incubator for job growth throughout the nation.
-Solar jobs have increased about 22% since November 2013, which is ten times the national average job growth rate.
-There are nearly 175,000 solar workers in the United States, and one out of every 78 new jobs created in the U.S. over the past 12 months was created by the solar industry.2
+Solar jobs have increased about 123% since November 2010, with nearly 209,000 solar workers in the United States.2

 Increased solar energy deployment offers myriad benefits for the United States.
 As the cleanest domestic energy source available, solar supports broader national priorities, including national security, economic growth, climate change mitigation, and job creation.
 Solar’s abundance and potential throughout the United States is staggering: PV panels on just 0.6% of the nation’s total land area could supply enough electricity to power the entire United States.3 PV can also be installed on rooftops with essentially no land use impacts.
 Concentrating solar power (CSP) is the other method for capturing energy from the sun, and seven southwestern states have the technical potential and land area to site enough CSP to supply more than four times the current U.S. annual electricity demand.1